Diagnosing Concussions: How Accurate Is Tablet-Based Software ‘BrainCheck’?September 5, 2017

 Get Answers about Your Potential TBI Claim: Contact a Houston Brain Injury Lawyer at the Amaro Law Firm

-A Houston brain injury lawyer at the Amaro Law Firm is ready to provide you with the information and representation necessary to position a TBI claim for the maximum recovery.
+A Houston brain injury lawyer at the Amaro Law Firm is ready to provide you with the information and representation necessary to position a TBI claim for any possible recovery.

 Although money can never reverse the impacts of permanent injuries and losses, we know that recoveries from TBI cases can provide the financial means to get the right treatments and restore lives.